marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Data.md

 <img src='../images/data.png'
        style="width:100px;height:100px;"/>

+At this point, you have a working OCP cluster on your platform of choice.
+Your <**ENVIRONMENT_NAME**>-env.sh configuration file will contain details of the platform and OCP installation.
+You will now add to this file, the details of:

+1) The Cloud Pak info that you wish to install

+2) The services that you wish to install on the Cloud Pak
 ## Step 1: Deploy Cloud Pak

 Deploying the Cloud Pak for Data requires one entries to your environment file (/data/daffy/env/<**ENVIRONMENT_NAME**>-env.sh).